 A rare allergic reaction called angioedema (a swelling of lips and airway making it difficult to breath) can develop in people taking ACE inhibitors.
 This reaction is more common among African Americans, women, and smokers — and requires stopping the medication and seeking immediate medical attention.

-It’s important to note that women who are pregnant (or may become pregnant) should avoid using ACE inhibitors, since these drugs can be dangerous to the health of the mother and for the development of the fetus
+It’s important to note that women who are pregnant (or may become pregnant) should avoid using ACE inhibitors, since these drugs can be dangerous to the health of the mother and the development of the fetus.

 3. Angiotensin II receptor blockers (ARBs)